 Our services are about an hour long, with an upbeat and diverse variety of music and a warm and intimate atmosphere.
-Our sermons are thought-provoking and relevant; we hope they inspire you and provide practical guidance for the rest of your week.
+Our sermons are thought-provoking and relevant; meant to inspire you and provide practical guidance for the rest of your week.

 More details on all of our programs and activities can be found in the menu bar at the top of the page.

 Create in me a clean heart, O God, and renew a right spirit within me - Psalm 51:10